Trendletter by Fashionoffice Feb 2017

 Last 30 days: 'Comfort Fit' by Evvol; 'A Little Uncanny' by Conor Oberst; 'Johny' by Sofi Tukker; 'Hot Thoughts' by Spoon;...

-Last 7 days: 'Shock Horror' by Shy Luv, Jones; 'Temple, Mosque, Church' by Slow Joe and the Ginger Accident; 'Shape of You' by Ed Sheeran;...
+Last 7 days: 'Shock Horror' by Shy Luv, Jones; 'Shape of You' by Ed Sheeran; 'No Reason' ft Nick Murphy by Bonobo; 'Love Is Mystical' by Cold War Kids;...

 Selected Fashionoffice's SHORT MESSAGES from the temporarily published FashionFeeds (items can be found at the magazine's permanent, chronological archive on fashion.at/mobile).